rls5113/liri-node-app/README.md

 1. LIRI responds to the following commands:

-   * `concert-this` followed by the band name for which you want to see when and where they play next
+   * `concert-this` followed by the band name for which you want to see when and where they play next.
+LIRI will return the upcoming show dates for the artist.

    * `spotify-this-song` followed by the name of a song title.
+LIRI will return the song and artist information who performs the title from the spotify API.

    * `movie-this` followed by the name of a movie to view basic information about you favorite movie.
+LIRI will return movie information from OMDB API.
 If you cant decide, running this command with no parameters returns information about the movie, "Mr. Nobody".

    * `do-what-it-says` followed by anything will return information about the song, "I Want it That Way"